hacker-fab/gitbook/standard-operating-procedures/patterning-sop-stepper-v2/README.md

 <figure><img src="../../.gitbook/assets/image (3) (1) (1).png" alt="" width="355"><figcaption></figcaption></figure>

-2. Push the projector to the left, out of the way of the small hole in the chip holding jig.
+2. LYFT and move the projector to the left, out of the way of the small hole in the chip holding jig.

 <figure><img src="../../.gitbook/assets/image (2) (1) (1) (1).png" alt="" width="375"><figcaption></figcaption></figure>